Distributed quantum computing

 Deterministic generation of shaped single microwave photons using a parametrically driven coupler

-Jiaying Yang, Axel Eriksson, Mohammed Ali Aamir, Ingrid Strandberg, Claudia Castillo Moreno, Daniel Perez Lozano, Per Persson, Simone Gasparinetti.
+Jiaying Yang, Axel Eriksson, Mohammed Ali Aamir, Ingrid Strandberg, Claudia Castillo Moreno, Daniel Perez Lozano, Per Persson, Simone Gasparinetti

 Photons go one way or another